 How do we pay for our pool?
 A down payment should never be more than $1,000 with any pool company in Arizona.
 We generally require a $500 downpayment unless scale and/or materials being ordered require a larger downpayment.
 The pool building payment schedule has been set up and mandated through statutes in the state of Arizona.
 The payment schedule is in stages and consists of a 30%-30%-30%-10% payment schedule.
 The final 10% is due once the pool has passed final inspection and is ready for its interior finish.

 Will there be a specific person over-seeing my project?
-Yes, you will have a Project Manager dedicated to your pool.
-You will also be able to track the progress of your pool via our online tracking system.
+Yes, you will have a Project Manager dedicated to your pool whom will address your questions and concerns.

 On average, how much more will my pool cost if I add an in-ground spa?
 The cost of anything depends on design and amenities.
 On average, you can expect to pay at least $12,000 more if you intend to add a custom in-ground spa.